-Under Section 75 of the NHS Act 2006 (as amended), the Secretary of State can make provision for local authorities and NHS bodies to enter partnership arrangements in relation to certain functions, where these arrangements are likely to lead to an improvement in the way that those functions are exercised.
+Under Section 75 of the NHS Act 2006 (as amended), the secretary of state can make provision for local authorities and NHS bodies to enter partnership arrangements in relation to certain functions, where these arrangements are likely to lead to an improvement in the way those functions are exercised.

 The specific provision for these arrangements is set out in the NHS Bodies and Local Authorities Partnership Arrangements Regulations 2000.
 This subject is covered in more detail in Pooled budgets and the integration agenda, HFMA, November 2016.

-Sustainability and transformation plans (STPs)
+Sustainability and transformation partnerships (STPs)

-The planning guidance for 2016/17 introduced a new structure for the NHS in England based on five year plans for 44 STP 'footprints'.
+The planning guidance for 2016/17 introduced a new structure for the NHS in England based on five-year plans for 44 STP footprints.
+These footprints were determined locally based on natural communities, patient flows and existing working relationships.
+Some NHS bodies and local authorities are members of more than one STP.

 STPs bring together NHS bodies and local councils responsible for social care provision to develop proposals and make improvements to health and care based on the needs of the local population.
+STPs are not statutory organisations, but rather partnerships that bring together the statutory bodies in the area.